What should I list as my grade level on the FAFSA application?

 International students are not eligible for federal loans or Duke School of Nursing scholarships.
 International students may be able to borrow a private student loan with a U.S. cosigner.
 For more information regarding private student loan options, visit: : https://financialaid.duke.edu/loans/recommended-lenders-0#US.

-Once admitted, how long will it take to receive my financial aid notification?
+Once admitted, how long will it take to receive information regarding financial aid eligibility?

-Provided you have all the required documents submitted, award notifications are emailed within two weeks after admittance.
+Provided you have all the required documents submitted, financial aid offer notifications are emailed within two weeks after admittance.

-How will I receive my financial aid notification?
+How will I receive my financial aid offer notification?

-Your financial aid award letter will be emailed.
-Check the spam or junk folder if you don't see it in the inbox.
+Your financial aid offer notification will be emailed from email@example.com.
+Please add this email address to your contacts.
+Check the spam or junk folder if you don't see the email in the inbox.

 Do federal loans cover the cost of the program?